Processing math: 1%

 Explanation

-$$\displaystyle \int \frac {d}{1+x^2}=\tan^{-1}x=F(x)$$
+\displaystyle \int \frac {d}{1+x^2}=\tan^{-1}x=F(x)

 By second fundamental theorem of calculus, we obtain

-$$\displaystyle \int_1^{\sqrt 3}\frac {dx}{1+x^2}=F(\sqrt 3)-F(1)$$
+\displaystyle \int_1^{\sqrt 3}\frac {dx}{1+x^2}=F(\sqrt 3)-F(1)

-$$\displaystyle =\frac {\pi}{3}-\frac {\pi}{4}=\frac {\pi}{12}$$
+\displaystyle =\frac {\pi}{3}-\frac {\pi}{4}=\frac {\pi}{12}

-$$\displaystyle\int _{ 1 }^{ 3 }{ \dfrac { \cos { \left( \log { x } \right) } }{ x } dx } $$ is equal to
+\displaystyle\int _{ 1 }^{ 3 }{ \dfrac { \cos { \left( \log { x } \right) } }{ x } dx }

 Report Question